Upplication/landing/README.md

 * Saas files by calling `@@config`. (#{localConfig.} cant be use because saas define his own vars in that way)
 * Jade i18n files by calling `@@config`.

 You can override this vars passing the concrete key as parameter with the prefix `config.`.
-Example `grunt deploy --env=localhost --config.token_manager=1337` load all the vars defined in the localhost section and override the token_manager var with the value `1337`
+Example `gulp deploy --env=localhost --config.token_manager=1337 --type=production` load all the vars defined in the localhost section and override the token_manager var with the value `1337`

 ## Add a new view
 1. *Adding template*: Create: